Ejxzdevs/Racitelcom/README.md

 The system employs industry-standard security practices to ensure the protection of sensitive information and prevent unauthorized access:

 - **JWT (JSON Web Tokens)**: Used for secure user authentication, ensuring each user is validated and authorized to access the system.
-- **Password Hashing**: User passwords are securely stored using modern hashing techniques (e.g., bcrypt), preventing the storage of plain-text passwords in the database.
+- **Password Hashing**: User passwords are securely stored using the modern bcrypt hashing algorithm, which prevents the storage of plain-text passwords in the database.
 - **Base64 Encoding**: Used for encoding certain data to ensure safe transmission over the network.
 - **CSRF Protection**: Implements **Cross-Site Request Forgery (CSRF)** protection to prevent unauthorized requests and ensure that all sensitive actions are secure and originate from authenticated users.
 - **Secure Login**: User credentials are transmitted securely over **SSL/TLS** encryption, ensuring that login data is protected from man-in-the-middle attacks.